CSWE 2013 Film Festival

-After the success of the Gero-Ed Film Festival at several Annual Program Meetings, the Council on Social Work Education (CSWE) has decided to broaden the scope of its annual film festival to reflect the many issues that social work educators must cover in their classrooms.
-Submit your film to the CSWE 2012 Film Festival, which is scheduled for CSWE’s 58th Annual Program Meeting in Washington, DC, from November 9–12, 2012.
-Complete your entry by Friday, June 8, 2012,to have your film considered for inclusion in the festival.
+The annual film festival of the Council on Social Work Education (CSWE) reflects the many issues that social work educators must cover in their classrooms.
+Submit your film to the CSWE 2013 Film Festival, which is scheduled for CSWE’s 59th Annual Program Meeting in Dallas, TX, from October 31–November 3, 2013.
+Complete your entry by Friday, June 7, 2013, to have your film considered for inclusion in the festival.

 Why Should I Participate?